Baked Sesame Tofu is the most delicious way to season and cook tofu to make it craveable.

 Ingredients Notes and Resources

-- All other fresh herbs and produce from either the Santa Monica Farmers' Market on Wednesday, or Whole Foods Market when I can't find what I need at the farmers' market.
+Garlic, ginger and all other fresh herbs and produce from either the Santa Monica Farmers' Market on Wednesday, Mar Vista Farmers Market on Sunday, or Whole Foods Market when I can't find what I need at the farmers' market.

-Pro Tips and Techniques for Baked Sesame Tofu
+Pro Tips and Techniques for Marinated Tofu

-- On tofu serving sizes: I generally allot 6-8 oz (half a pound) of salmon for each serving, which amounts to two pounds total for this recipe.
+- On tofu serving sizes: I generally allot 6-8 oz (half a pound) of tofu for each serving, which amounts to two pounds total for this recipe.
 Eight ounces is actually a pretty large serving, and most people will not eat that much because of all the other delicious little things on the table.
-However, leftover cooked salmon will keep for about three days in the refrigerator, or frozen for a few weeks, and is great for adding to your lunch and dinner grain bowls.
+However, leftover cooked tofu will keep for about three days in the refrigerator, or frozen for a few weeks, and is great for adding to your lunch and dinner grain bowls.

 Tools and Equipment